jhumelsine/jhumelsine.github.io/_posts/2025-12-15-prototype.md

 This Prototype Use Case will sketchout a design and implementation for some of the features of a drawing tool.
 It will include:
 * A skeleton design and implementation for a drawing tool.
-* Using a __Prototype__ and __Prototype Repository__ to acquire Shames by name.
+* Using a __Prototype__ and __Prototype Repository__ to acquire Shapes by name.
 This allows new Shape types to be added without having to update the Prototype portion of the design.
 * The ability to group Shapes together, such as one can do with __Group__ in PowerPoint.
 * The ability make copies of any Shapes such as one can do with Copy and Paste in PowerPoint.